JoA-MoS/csharp/TheWall/README.md

+# MySQL Login Registration
-# Welcome to ASP.NET Core
+## Welcome to ASP.NET Core

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.